Biographical entry Owen-Smith, Bertram (1922 - 2008)

 - Plastic surgeon and Politician

-Bertram Owen-Smith was a plastic surgeon in the UK and later in Salisbury, Rhodesia.
-A member of the 'Guinea Pig Club', the group of injured Second World War airmen treated by the pioneering plastic surgeon Sir Archibald McIndoe, he went on to study medicine and later trained with McIndoe.
+Bertram Owen-Smith, or 'Owen' as he was known, was a plastic surgeon in the UK and later in Salisbury, Rhodesia.
+A member of the 'Guinea Pig Club', the group of injured Second World War airmen treated by the pioneering plastic surgeon Sir Archibald McIndoe, he made the unusual transition from patient to doctor; he studied medicine at King's College and then Westminster Hospital and later trained with McIndoe.

-Smith became fascinated by McIndoe's work and decided to become a doctor.
+Smith became fascinated by McIndoe's work, decided to become a doctor and studied from his hospital bed.
 Meanwhile, in March 1943, he returned to duty.
 He completed a refresher course, but due to his injuries he was unable to resume operational flying.
 In November 1944 he resigned from the RAF with the rank of flight lieutenant.

 In 1957 he emigrated to Salisbury, Rhodesia.
 Here he changed his name by deed poll and officially became 'Owen-Smith'.
 He treated burns victims, patients with skin cancer, children with cleft palates and victims of the guerilla war.

 In 1964, unhappy with a project to develop a new teaching hospital in Salisbury, he stood for election to the Rhodesian Parliament and was elected as an MP.
-He was one of Prime Minister Ian Smith's backbenchers when UDI (unilateral declaration of independence) was announced in November 1965.
+He was one of Prime Minister Ian Smith's backbenchers when UDI (the unilateral declaration of independence) was announced in November 1965.

 In 1982 he returned to Britain and settled in Pentregat, Dyfed.